 Ultimately Al-Hussayen was acquitted, but deported, and his family voluntarily left the states before being booted themselves.

-But within this fascinating post-September-eleventh dynamic, of which your humble correspondent was a part, bloomed a side of journalism I never knew existed: the incestuous side.
+But within this fascinating post-September-eleventh dynamic, of which your humble correspondent was a part, bloomed a side of journalism I never knew existed.

 The last post musters remnants of my own struggles with “What ifs.”
 Through college and immediately beyond I was fascinated by purpose, and the reason things happened.
 In broader terms, I was and still am captivated by the larger picture—I seem to be able to grab context immediately.